mdn/content/files/en-us/web/javascript/reference/operators/this/index.md

 {{jsSidebar("Operators")}}

-**`this`** is a keyword that refers to the context where the function is supposed to run.
-It is useful when a function is supposed to be reused in different contexts, such as the same method being used on different objects.
+The **`this`** keyword refers to the context where a piece of code, such as a function's body, is supposed to run.
+In the most typical use case of methods, it refers to the object that the function is attached to, thus allowing the same function to be reused as a method on different objects.

-Unlike in several other programming languages, the value of **`this`** keyword in JavaScript depends on the code that is being executed.
+The value of `this` in JavaScript depends on how the code is executed, not how it is defined.
 It also has some differences between [strict mode](/en-US/docs/Web/JavaScript/Reference/Strict_mode) and non-strict mode.
-Some of the common values of `this` are: the [global object](/en-US/docs/Glossary/Global_object); within an object method `this` is the current object; within an event listener `this` is the HTML element that the event occurred on.

 In most cases, the value of `this` is determined by how a function is called (runtime {{Glossary("binding")}}).
 It can't be set by assignment during execution, and it may be different each time the function is called.
 The {{jsxref("Function.prototype.bind()")}} method can [set the value of a function's `this` regardless of how it's called](#the_bind_method), and [arrow functions](/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) don't provide their own `this` binding (it retains the `this` value of the enclosing lexical context).